-- Dining car staff (LSAD, SA, Chef, FS) can eat in the Dining Car in between after meal periods and/or

-outside of the view of customers.

-- All other working crew (T&E, LSA, TASC, TAC, deadheading crew) eat their meals out of the Dining Car.
+- Onboard Service employees are provided meals from the Traditional Dining menu as indicated in their collective bargaining agreement. - Dining car staff (LSAD, SA, Chef, FS) can eat in the Dining Car in between or after meal periods; and/or outside of the view of customers. - All other OBS staff (LSA, TASC, TAC) eat their meals outside of the Dining Car.

-- Locations where food can be eaten:

-- Assigned room in Sleeping Car

-- Superliner Transition Dorm Car lower-level table area

-- Coach employee workspace